xpdavid/CS2103R-Report/index.md

 ##### Bug Prevention

 - It **worth** enforcing the `Findbugs` plugins in our build process **with** suppression.
 FindBug is more powerful than `CheckStyle` and `PMD`.
 We now also have the ability to print violations in console.

+- It **wroth** enforcing the `AvoidThrowingRawExceptionTypes` rule to give good software engineering practice.
+We could be consistent that we use `Assumption` to detect bugs and use `Exception` to deal with exceptions.

 ### Conclusion